 GPS Electronic Monitoring: GPS tracking service with monitoring and check-ins conducted by the provider staff.
 The provider must follow the GPS restrictions and reporting defined by DJJ staff for handling alerts and violations during both business and after hours.
 Monitoring shall include a minimum of 2 remote check-ins per week via video or telephone with the youth and caregiver.
 For youth living in a residential program, the check-ins may also be conducted with the residential provider.
-Service provision requires weekly contact with DJJ staff and a written monthly summary in an approved format.
+Service provision requires weekly contact with DJJ staff and a written monthly summary on the EBA GPS Report Template or another approved format.
 Service is billed by the day.